Aszeal/stock-analysis/README.md

-# stock Analysis with Excel Visual Basic for Applications
+# Stock Analysis with Excel Visual Basic for Applications

 ## Overview of Project